osak/ICFPC2020/README.md

 * Galaxy engine core: [mkut/galaxy/kawatea2.cpp](mkut/galaxy/kawatea2.cpp)
 * Interactive UI: [manarimo/web/pages/Visualizer](manarimo/web/pages/Visualizer)

 We built a browser-based interactive UI on top of our Galaxy engine written in C++.
-You can try it in our portal size.
+You can try it in our portal site.

 # Contest Feedback
 We've really enjoyed the contest!
 The first hours for figuring out the runes of alien program, exploring the galaxy to find additional puzzles and hidden powers,